Louisiana Eases Restrictions on Smokable Medical Marijuana Flower

 The bill was under discussion as far back as 2019, but it suffered many delays because of world events.
 The government had to shift its focus to the COVID-19 pandemic.

 Legalizing smokable marijuana is good for Louisiana as it allows people to choose.
-Some edible forms of marijuana and oils have proven to be more potent than expected.
+Some edible forms of medical marijuana and oils have proven to be more potent than expected.

 Even then, the fact remains that medical marijuana provides so many uses that it would be foolish to ignore them.